lucasjdelri0/blitzdev-challenge-ldelrio/README.md

 Launches Storybook project for exploring application components.\
 Make sure you have built your project before launchig this script.

+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).